 Hybrid securities are typically complex instruments often with unique features such as potential interest deferral or potential conversion.
+A full glossary and more information can be found in the ASX booklet 'Understanding hybrid securities'.
 Here are some of the more common characteristics.

 A provision in the terms of a hybrid security that gives the issuer the right, but not the obligation, to buy back the security from you at a particular point in time, typically at par or issue price.

 A hybrid security that gives the holder or the issuer the option to convert the security into a different type of security (eg to convert a debt security to a share or a preference share to an ordinary share) usually at a specified time or times (such as on a ‘reset’ date or maturity date).

 A hybrid security that automatically converts into a different type of security at a specified time.